cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 ## What we learned from testing early concepts

 Early on, we built low-fidelity concepts as a quick way to test different directions.
 We put these in front of seniors, library-goers, and newcomers to Canada.
 Here are a few of the insights we learned:

- * Make the purpose and value of the service clear and have a strong call to action.
+### Make the purpose and value of the service clear and have a strong call to action:
  * Be explicit about which government or law enforcement entity will receive the report.
+ * Reassure victims that this is not a scam
+ * Make the service accessible where people already report cybercrime and seek help.

- * Use language that resonnates with victims:
+### Use language that resonnates with victims:
-   * Precise, direct, instructional language
+   * Precise, direct, instructional, plain language
+   * Clearly define terms: "cybercrime", "evidence", etc.
    * "Scams" rather than "cybercrimes"
    * "Reporting" rather than "sharing"

- * Victims may prefer to talk to someone over the phone for:
+### Victims may prefer to talk to someone over the phone for:
    * Emotional reassurance
    * Advice and guidance
-   * They believed it would result in action
+   * They believe it will result in action

- * Victims expect to receive a follow-up:
+### Victims expect to receive a follow-up:
    * For validation
    * To confirm their report was received
    * In case more information is needed